SolaceDev/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 The Ingress manifest specifies "passthrough" by adding the `nginx.ingress.kubernetes.io/ssl-passthrough: "true"` annotation.

-The deployed PubSub+ broker(s) must have TLS configured with a certificate that includes DNS names in CN and/or SAN, that match the host used.
+The deployed event broker service(s) must have TLS configured with a certificate that includes DNS names in CN and/or SAN, that match the host used.
 In the example, the broker server certificate can specify the host `*.broker1.bar.com`, so multiple services can be exposed from `broker1`, distinguished by the host FQDN.

 The protocol client must support SNI.
 It depends on the client if it uses the server certificate CN or SAN for host name validation.
-Most recent clients use SAN, for example the PubSub+ Java API requires host DNS names in the SAN when using SNI.
+Most recent clients use SAN, for example the Solace Java API requires host DNS names in the SAN when using SNI.

 With above, an ingress example looks following: